BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

 # fish a salmon to progress the global quest
 gQuest: fish SALMON 1 events:gQuestProgress global persistent
 ```
-The objective would trigger a folder event that increases a `globalpoint` variable by one and tries to run the
+The objective would trigger a folder event that increases a `globalpoint` counter by one and tries to run the
 events that are fired upon completion.
-That globalpoint variable tracks the players combined progress.
+That globalpoint counter tracks the players combined progress.
-The "completion events" must be limited by a `globalpoint` condition that checks whether the `globalpoint` variable has
+The "completion events" must be limited by a `globalpoint` condition that checks whether the `globalpoint` counter has
 reached a certain value.

 === "events"